isomerpages/moe-ahmadibrahimsec/pages/School Canteen Advertisement 01.md

 * Photocopy of the Identification Card (front &amp; back).
 * Records of past catering/canteen experiences, if any.

-Please submit the documents to the school's General Office or email to aiss@moe.edu.sg (Attention: Admin Manager) by 15 May 2023, 6pm.
+Please submit the documents to the school's General Office or email to <a href="mailto: aiss@moe.edu.sg">aiss@moe.edu.sg</a> (Attention: Admin Manager) by 15 May 2023, 6pm.
 We regret that late applications will not be accepted.

 <u><strong>Interview and Food Tasting</strong></u><br>
 * Only shortlisted applicants will be invited for an interview and are required to provide food sampling.